-Brettspielwelt: A lot of this site is in German, which makes it a little difficult if you don’t speak the language, but Google Translate gets it mostly right.
+Brettspielwelt: much of this site is in German, which makes it a little difficult if you don’t speak the language, but Google Translate gets it mostly right.
 It’s a little confusing to figure out, but they have a good selection of games.

-BoardGamePlay: A site with a decent layout and a few interesting-looking games.
+BoardGamePlay: a site with a decent layout and a few interesting-looking games.
 Seems promising!
-There aren’t a lot of active users just yet, though.
+There aren’t many active users just yet, though.

 Rather than having a menu of games available, these sites are dedicated to a single board game, which means they typically have more features and versions available.

 - Colonist.io (Settlers of Catan)

 Instead of going online to play board games, you can also play board games on your Windows 10 computer.